grr69/originatr/unofficial-grindr-api-documentation.md

 Note that you'll still want to ack the messages to the XMPP server as well, using XEP-0333 and/or XEP-0198.

 ##Photos
-Grindr doesn't use photos directly.
+Grindr™ doesn't use photos directly.
-Instead, Grindr uses a hash of the photo.
+Instead, Grindr™ uses a hash of the photo.
 When you'd like to use a photo (either to modify your profile pic, or to send in chat), you first need to convert your photo into a hash.

 ###Uploading a photo